aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 #### 1. Setup the environment in AWS Cloud9 to connect to Aurora PostgreSQL DB Cluster

 - Navigate to the [AWS Cloud9 Console](https://console.aws.amazon.com/cloud9/home).
 Click on **New Terminal**
-- Use the code block below to setup the environment (use the Copy button on the right to copy code)
+- Use the code block below to setup the environment (use the Copy button on the right to copy code and paste it on the AWS Cloud9 Terminal)

     ```bash
     # Install JQuery for parsing output